subugoe/metacheck/README.md

   </div>
   <div class="media-body">
   <h4 class="media-heading">Become Metadata Compliant</h4>
-  Independently verify that your publications are compliant with the metadata requirements of funding agencies.
+  Independently verify that your publications are compliant with the metadata requirements of library consortia and funding agencies.
   </div>
   </li>
   <li class="media col-sm-6">